vacp2p/rfc/content/docs/rfcs/70/README.md

 Functioning of application messages MUST follow the instructions of Section 15 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

+# Considerations with respect to decentralization

+The MLS protocol assumes the existence on a (untrusted) *delivery service*, whose responsabilites include:

+- Acting as a directory service providing the initial keying material for clients to use.
+- Routing MLS messages among clients.

+The idea of a central delivery service can be by-passed in the setting of decentralization, and in particular for protocols using the publish/gossip approach, such as [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub).

+Concerning keys, each node can generate and disseminate their encryption key among the other nodes, so they can create a local version of the tree that allows for the generation of the group key.

+Another important component is the *authentication service*, which can be replaced with SIWE.
+Sign-In with Ethereum describes how Ethereum accounts authenticate with off-chain services by signing a standard message format parameterized by scope, session details, and security mechanisms (e.g., a nonce).

 # Authentication process: SIWE

 [EIP 4361](https://eips.ethereum.org/EIPS/eip-4361) is the authentication method required.